 As a country in general, France has a lot to offer for people of all ages.
 With an estimated 17 million British visitors a year alone, it is fair to say it is an extremely popular tourist destination.
-Given this fact, we thought you might like to take a look at the following list to explore a variety of places to check out across Northern France; with a range of activities including historical events and live performances in stadiums there is something for all types of holidaymakers!
+Given this fact, we thought you might like to take a look at the following list to explore a variety of places to check out when you visit northern France; with a range of activities including historical commemorations and live performances in stadiums, there is something for all types of holiday-makers!

 On the north-west border of France, along the south side of the Loire Estuary is the seaside resort of Saint Brevin les Pins.
 With a good mix of sandy beaches, shallow water and sea front town shops/markets, the area is renowned for its water sports, with great facilities for yachting, speed-sailing, kite-surfing and beach surfing.
 The town centre boasts various markets on Saturdays, Sundays, Tuesdays and Thursdays selling a range of foods, handcrafted objects and touristic souvenirs.